Monster typhoon exposes an ill-prepared Philippines

 "They said, 'Our priority is to bring in soldiers and policemen,'" said Fernando, whose 10-strong team plans to clear debris and set up a water filtration system.

-One survivor at the Tacloban convention centre said he would have evacuated if he had been told a tsunami-like wall of water might hit.
+One survivor at the Tacloban convention center said he would have evacuated if he had been told a tsunami-like wall of water might hit.

 "On Thursday night we could see the stars in the sky," said Moises Rosillo, 41, a pedicab driver sheltering beneath the centre's distinctive domed roof with his family.
 "We thought it would just be wind and rain."